thenexthub/Codira/docs/StringDesign.rst

               discussion.

-.. [#re_sort] Collections that automatically re-sort based on locale changes are out of scope for the core Swift language
+.. [#re_sort] Collections that automatically re-sort based on locale changes are out of scope for the core Codira language

-.. [#char] The type currently called ``Char`` in Swift represents a Unicode code point.
+.. [#char] The type currently called ``Char`` in Codira represents a Unicode code point.
 This document refers to it as ``CodePoint``, in anticipation of renaming.